 Chicken Cordon Bleu Casserole

 My casserole version was a hit with my family.
-I wasn’t sure if the kids would like the Swiss cheese (honestly, I’m not a huge Swiss cheese fan), but it worked so well with this flavor combination that there were no complaints.
+I wasn’t sure if the kids would like the Swiss cheese (honestly, I’m not a huge Swiss cheese fan), but it worked so well with this flavor combination that everyone cleaned their plates.

 We love this creamy lemon sauce on our Chicken Cordon Bleu Casserole.
-It is rich with the butter and cream cheese and the lemon juice, mustard, and white wine really help the flavors to pop.
+It is rich with butter and cream cheese, and the lemon juice, mustard, and white wine really help the flavors to pop.

-Sometimes I just make the sauce and drizzle on chicken tenders or vegetables.
+Sometimes I just make the sauce and drizzle it on chicken tenders or vegetables.

 How to Make Chicken Cordon Bleu Casserole